Difference Between Glaucoma and Cataract

 Main Differences Between Glaucoma and Cataract

-1. While glaucoma is a disease related to eye pressure and the optic nerve, cataract is related to protein accumulation and optic lens.
+1. While glaucoma is a disease related to eye pressure and the optic nerve, cataracts are related to protein accumulation and optic lenses.

-2. Cataract surgeries are a pretty effective cure to the disease while surgeries done for glaucoma only extend the eyesight period.
+2. Cataract surgeries are a pretty effective cure for the disease, while surgeries are done for glaucoma only extend the eyesight period.

-5. While cataract surgery removes the lens and replaces it glaucoma surgery can help create a passage for drainage of excess fluid.
+5. While cataract surgery removes and replaces the lens, glaucoma surgery can help create a passage for the drainage of excess fluid.

 Difference Between Glaucoma and Cataract